Writing, Revising, Pitching: Getting Your Novel Out of the Drawer and Off to Market (Ongoing class)

 Work in any adult fiction genre is accepted, and writers of all levels are welcome to apply.

 This class is designed to help novelists take a novel-in-process and workshop it to a complete draft, or to take a full draft and workshop it to a more polished revision.
 Through workshopping and discussion, it will also help writers to approach the process with stronger analytical tools, helping to make both the writing and revision process less frustrating and more productive.
-The class will meet roughly every other week, with some gaps, to account for eighteen classes between mid-January and early November of 2020.
+The class will meet roughly every other week, with some gaps, to account for eighteen classes between late April 2021 and mid-January of 2022.

 Prospective attendees will apply with a writing sample of up to fifty pages of a work-in-progress.
 Class size will be limited to ensure that all writers have the time to develop their own work while also giving detailed reads to fellow writers.
 Each writer will have two classes devoted to workshopping their writing, as well as one-on-one feedback and discussion with the instructor.

-The instructor will also select recently published debut novels and certain classes will be dedicated entirely to discussing those books, breaking down the choices the author has made and how writers can apply these techniques in their own writing.
+The instructor will also select a recently published debut novel and one class will be dedicated entirely to discussing this book, breaking down the choices the author has made and how writers can apply these techniques in their own writing.
 Also, how do publishers market these books, and were they successful, and how can this influence how a writer pens a submission letter, or pitches his or her own work?
 These issues and others will be discussed by the class to give writers a foundation on how to build a novel, how to revise it, and once it’s ready, how to get others interested in it.
 The publishing aspect of the class will be a part of each class during the second round of workshops, in which the instructor will answer any questions the class has about the publishing process, from submitting to agents onward.

 Prerequisite: Substantial progress of at least 50,000 words on the first draft of a novel must be achieved by all students.

 - Please submit up to fifty pages of a work-in-progress.
-It may be from any adult fiction genre (mystery, romance, literary, science-fiction, etc.)
+It may be from any adult fiction genre (mystery, romance, literary, science-fiction, etc.).
+Writing samples may be emailed to firstname.lastname@example.org, or mailed to WriterHouse, P.O.
+Box 222, Charlottesville, VA 22902.

 - $100 nonrefundable deposit.
 Deposits will be applied to the cost of tuition for students who are accepted to this program.

 This class is limited to a maximum of eight writers.
-If there is enough demand, a second section may be added and writers accepted will be given a choice of schedules.
-Acceptance letters will be mailed to writers by 12/30/19.
+If there is enough demand a second section may be added, and writers accepted will be given a choice of schedules.
+Acceptance letters will be mailed to writers by 4/19/21.

 Please note, this program is for novelists who are prepared to make a strong commitment to their work; students will be expected to participate in the entire program.